 Protection from Direct Sunlight

 Direct sunlight can be very dangerous for lithium batteries, often causing overheating and increasing the risk of fire.
-A shipping container at its most basic consists of a metal box, meaning that there is no way that the sun can get in, and making it an excellent option for the storage of your battery.
+As the storage units consist of a metal box, meaning that there is no way that the sun can get in, it makes an excellent option for the storage of your battery.

 One of the main reasons for a lithium battery catching fire is due to the meeting of two separate parts.
 This means that protecting it from falling, other things falling onto it, or bumping it is very important.
-The metal shell of a shipping container, as well as extra insulating lining, means that your battery would be very well protected from most impacts.
+The metal shell, as well as extra insulating lining, means that your battery would be very well protected from most impacts.

-When you are placing a shipping container, you must have a solid base, but as long as this is present, it can be placed anywhere that is suitable and fits the criteria.
+When you are placing your new modular building, you must have a solid base, but as long as this is present, it can be placed anywhere that is suitable and fits the criteria.

-Ensuring that you are safely storing large batteries is essential and a converted shipping container offers the perfect solution to satisfy all of the regulations that must be met.
+Ensuring that you are safely storing large batteries is essential, and S Jones offers the perfect solution to satisfy all of the regulations that must be met.